LordAhmed71/DALL-E-2.0/README.md

 - React Query: For efficient data fetching and management.
 - React Lazy Loading: Optimizing image loading for better performance.
 - SASS: Used for styling and maintaining scalable stylesheets.
-- React-hot-toast : For Notifications and alerts
+- React-hot-toast: For Notifications and alerts
+- FileSaver: Enables users to download images directly from the browser.
 ### Backend
 - Node.js with Express.js: Creating the server and managing backend functionalities.
 - MongoDB: Storing generated images, associated metadata, and user information.
 - OpenAI API: Utilized for generating images based on user prompts.
+- Cloudinary: Used for image storage, ensuring scalability, and managing image assets efficiently.

 ## Installation
 To set up the project locally, follow these steps: